 As CTO I am responsible for maintaining the technical vision of our products, but day to day I find myself anywhere from programming in the architecture team to being tea boy.
 I studied computer science at Cambridge and when I’m not reading up on the latest news in distributed systems I’m bolting around country lanes on my road bike!

-Hey there.
-I’m Aaron and I’m responsible for shaping strategic growth by attracting world-class talent.
+I’m responsible for strategically shaping the Improbable culture to ensure we attract and retain world-class talent.
 I act as an enabler for our brilliant people and influence organisational development.
-I have a rich history of scaling technology businesses across Europe & America and I’ve enjoyed every minute of it.
+I have a rich history of scaling technology businesses across the world and I’ve enjoyed every minute of it.
 I’m infatuated with the ambition of our business, but occasionally find time to enjoy gaming, sports, music and London life!

 I take on a wide range of tasks from in-house PR and external outreach to getting my hands dirty with some game design.
 I studied physics and philosophy, before doing an MPhil in philosophy at Cambridge looking at ethical issues in online worlds.
 In my spare time I love playing music, playing games and staking my claim as "best Warlock EU".

 I am Studio Head at Improbable, which means I deal with the production and management here, specifically focused on the game side as well as some of the general development of the business.
 Previously I was GM of Games at Crytek, and before that I worked at EA and Eidos.
 Having been working in Germany for 5 years, now I am back in the UK my sarcasm is out of control, and I am happy I don’t have to laugh at the end of my jokes so that people know that I am joking :-), and yes I do see the irony of the smiley.

 I am a software developer and the scrum master of the architecture team.
 I joined Improbable at its very early stage, right after graduating from Cambridge with a computer science degree.
 I enjoy documenting the rapid growth of Improbable with my cameras when I’m not coding.